alphagov/government-service-design-manual/service-manual/technology/architecture.md

 Architecture is not just about the design and deployment of technology -- to be successful you need to consider the utility, sustainability and attractiveness of the system as a whole.

- We need to build an architecture where the consistency and overall clarity of form is sufficiently persuasive and useful that a user can engage with government without understanding the minutia of policy or departmental organisation.
+ We need to build an architecture where the consistency and overall clarity of form is sufficiently persuasive and useful that a user can engage with government without understanding the details of policy or departmental organisation.
 We need to be able to build services without repetition, where services are focused on user need, and common elements are shared throughout.

- We will talk a little more about the details of architecture in due course.